andreagrisafi/SALTED/README.rst

 Usage
 -----
 The root directory used for storing SALTED data is specified in :code:`inp.salted.saltedpath`.
 Depending on the chosen input parameters, a SALTED workflow can be labelled adding a coherent string in the :code:`inp.salted.saltedname` variable; in turn, this defines the name of the output folders that are automatically generated during the program execution.
+The type of SALTED target can be selected by specifying :code:`inp.salted.saltedtype: density`, when asking to learn electron density, or :code:`inp.salted.saltedtype: density-response`, when asking to learn the electron-density linear response to applied electric fields.
 SALTED functions can be run either by importing the corresponding modules in Python, or directly from command line.
 MPI parallelization can be activated by setting :code:`inp.system.parallel` as :code:`True`, and can be used, whenever applicable, to parallelize the calculation of SALTED functions over training data.
 In what follows, we report an example of a general command line workflow: